Please note that the Hard Hat rules have been updated:

 We rely on volunteers, on and off the Council, to help arrange all of the above.
 Any funding raised specifically for the Youth goes into the Youth Fund to help pay for the entry fees.
 Any surplus goes to the Squad to help towards all the costs thus bringing down the total required to be paid by each individual involved.

-We hope that answers your questions – if you require any further information about the Youth Fund or Squad then please email us at email@example.com
+We hope that answers any questions – if you require any further information about the Youth Fund or team then please email us at email@example.com